 Clay ball, also known as clay pebbles, are my favorite hydroponic growing medium.
 They work in most systems.
-I even have used them with soil for plants the like loss aerated soil. they last forever but you do need to know how to sterilize hydroponic clay balls
+I even have used them with soil for plants the like loss aerated soil.
+The balls last forever but you do need to know how to sterilize hydroponic clay balls

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links at no extra cost to yoU

-They are a bit expensive but unlike other growing mediums, however, they last forever.
+They can be bit expensive but unlike other growing mediums, however, they last forever.

 It is important that you clean and sterile the clay balls.